How We Fact Check:

 Our Review Guidelines

-Because earning your trust is critical to us, we’d like to share how we create content that’s accurate, timely and informative.
+Because earning your trust is critical to us, we’d like to share how we create content that’s accurate, timely, and trustworthy.

 All DietSpotlight reviews go through an extensive review process to ensure factual accuracy.
-This review process includes bringing in industry experts and medical professionals with the ability to provide insights and knowledge not commonly found on the web.
+This review process includes bringing in dietitians, nutritionists and medical doctors to help Dietspotlight stand out as a source of authoritative, reliable reviews on weight-loss products and programs.

-We offer clear and conspicuous Advertising Disclosures throughout the site making clear connection to the products we sell.
-It should be noted we receive no “kick-backs” or compensation of any kind (including free product) from any products we review.
+We offer clear and conspicuous Advertising Disclosures throughout the site, making clear connections to the products we’re affiliated with.
+It should be noted we receive no “kick-backs”, free products or compensation of any kind from any products we review.

 The purpose of our reviews is to inform our readers about: